-As of June 2012, the Department of Health and Human Services (NDHHS), in cooperation with the Department of Environmental Quality (NDEQ), the Game and Parks Commission, and the Department of Agriculture, has issued fish consumption advisories for 12 stream segments and 66 lakes.
-Advisories were removed from 11 waterbodies.
+As of October 2017, the Department of Health and Human Services (NDHHS), in cooperation with the Department of Environmental Quality (NDEQ), the Game and Parks Commission, and the Department of Agriculture, has issued fish consumption advisories for 141 waterbodies (13 stream segments and 128 lakes).
 States across the nation participate in this national sampling program, and the overall contaminant trends found in Nebraska are similar to those in other states.

-The 2012 advisories are based on samples taken through 2010.
-Fish tissue samples are collected by the NDEQ, analyzed by the U.S. Environmental Protection Agency (U.S. EPA) and advisories are issued by the NDHHS.
-Fish tissue samples are analyzed for a variety of chemicals including: heavy metals, pesticides and other organic compounds.
+The 2017 advisories are based on samples taken through 2016.
+Fish tissue samples are collected by the NDEQ, analyzed for mercury by the U.S. Environmental Protection Agency (U.S. EPA) and advisories are issued by the NDHHS.
+While mercury continues to be the major pollutant of concern in fish tissue statewide, previous monitoring included sampling and analysis for polychlorinated biphenols (PCBs).
+The NDEQ is committed to continuing monitoring for PCBs at those locations using a contract laboratory.

 Fish tissue is collected and analyzed to assess human health risks associated with consumption using a risk-based assessment procedure.
 For non-cancer (noncarcinogenic) effects, such as those associated with exposure to mercury, the assessment procedure determines a Hazard Quotient for each contaminant.
 In addition to the concentration of a chemical contaminant found in fish tissue, this quotient is determined by taking into account an average body weight and ingestion rate for a consumer, and looks at how frequently (exposure frequency) and often (exposure duration), someone might eat fish from a particular waterbody.